Flamenco/stackeditpro/Features.md

 See [Source Cod

 ## Folder Overview
-We now display a folder overview when a folder is clicked in the navigator.
+We now display a folder overview, shown when a folder is selected in the navigator.
 You can view the folder contents by name or accessed date.

 If there are items in the trash folder, and the trash folder is selected, an *Empty Trash Now* button will be enabled.

+Columns are sortable by *name* or *last modified*.

+Each item has a list of actions that can be berf

 ## Actions Menu
-We added an *Actions Menu* to the *Man Menu*.
+We added an *Actions Menu* to the *Main Menu*.
 The actions menu lists all global and item actions added by the system and 3rd party plugins.

 The actions list can be filtered by action name.